Signs your digestion is struggling during menopause and how to fix it

 So, what can you do to help yourself here?
 There are lots of simple self-care things you can do to help improve your digestion, such as:

-Up your water intake
+Increase your water intake

-Look at your friendly bacteria
+Look after your friendly bacteria

 Try bitter herbs to help improve your digestion

-Chew your food well
+Chew well

 No Comments